vppmatt/react-labs/02-Elements and JSX.md

 ## 5. Clean up

-To be ready for the next section, we want to put our index.js file back to the original state.
+To be ready for the next section, we want to put our main.jsx file back to the original state.
 Remove or comment all the code you wrote, and uncomment the original code in this file.
 Check that you can see the original dummy content in the browser again.

 ## Summary